* DATA STRUCTURE APTITUDE *

 Hierarchical data model – Trees

-4. If you are using C language to implement the
+4. If you are using C language to

-heterogeneous linked list, what pointer type will you
+heterogeneous linked list, what pointer

 use?